openstack/nova-specs/specs/wallaby/approved/modernize-os-hypervisors-api.rst

 and ``running_vms``.

-In addition, the ``/os-hypervisors/statistics`` API will be removed entirely and will return a HTTP 410 (Gone).
+In addition, the ``/os-hypervisors/statistics`` API will be removed entirely and will return a HTTP 404 (Not Found).

 Finally, change the policy used for the ``/os-hypervisors`` API from ``SYSTEM_READER`` to ``SYSTEM_READER_OR_PROJECT_ADMIN``, allowing users with